Current opportunities

 Budget

-The total budget includes, but is not limited to supplies and materials, consultation, time for public engagement, travel, insurance and design fees.
+The total budget includes but is not limited to the copyright of the final deliverables, design fees, supplies and materials, consultation, designers' time for public engagement, travel, insurance, and studio fees.

-The mentee will be responsible for their project budget and will be paid based on deliverables as per their Scope and Fee contract.
+The designer is responsible for the project budget and will be paid based on deliverables per their Scope & Fee Agreement.

 How to apply